kealanparr/old-next-js-developer-forge/content/pages/about.md

 I love to keep upto date with the software field in general, and am a member of [ACM](https://www.acm.org/) and the [Unicode Consortium](https://unicode.org/consortium/consort.html)

-I love to play Chess, and have played 4,500 games online (though I am still rubbish despite these games!)
+Outside of work, I love to do gymnastics, play chess and read.

 *Thank you for reading!*